Isobel Wylie Hutchison: Aleutian Islands

 In the last week of May 1936, Hutchison left Scotland for Montreal, whence she travelled to Winnipeg and finally Seattle, where she caught the Yukon for a journey along the coast reaching Seward.
-She found that the information she had been given about ships and sailing times in Washington was theoretical, and so had to adapt accordingly.
-She had booked a passage on the Starr, but this would be three weeks late, and so she also booked on the Curaçao.
+She found that the information she had been given about ships and sailing times in Washington was theoretical, so had to adapt accordingly.
+She had booked a passage on the Starr, but this would be three weeks late, so she also booked on the Curaçao.
 This took her overnight to Kodiak, Alaska, where she booked into the Sunbeam Hotel.
 In the two weeks she spent waiting for the Starrs arrival, she explored the area and collected specimens.
-The Starr turned out to be quite a scruffy ship and there was limited room in the cabins, though she met several old friends whom she had got to know from her time on the north coast of Alaska.
+The Starr turned out to be quite a scruffy ship with limited room in the cabins, though she met several old friends whom she had got to know from her time on the north coast of Alaska.

 At Unalaska she disembarked, as this was the limit of the Starrs voyage.
 She knew that she would have to trust to her luck to get any further west by small fishing and trading boats.
 She became well known in the area through her participation in the local church.
-Luckily a small schooner called the Penguin was travelling on to St George Island, and she quickly booked a passage.
+Luckily, a small schooner called the Penguin was travelling on to St George Island, and she quickly booked a passage.
 She also managed to obtain further passage through her friend Commodore Ralf Dempwolf, who arranged transport for her on a cutter called the Chelan.